IBM/charts/stable/ibm-was-vm-quickstarter/README.md

 ## Limitations
 - You can deploy the Helm chart multiple times by using different Helm releases.
 If you target the same Cloud Automation Manager and vSphere environments, care must be given to set the capacity and IP addresses to not collide with other instances of the WAS VM Quickstarter service.
 - The WAS VM Quickstarter Helm chart must be installed in the `default` namespace.
+- The migration feature supports only Red Hat Enterprise Linux (RHEL) target guest VMs.
+Ubuntu VMs are not supported.

 ## Documentation